NAGOYA ELECTRIC WORKS CO., LTD.

 [Supplementary Principle 4.11.2]

-The status of concurrent positions held by the outside directors at other companies is disclosed annually through the notice of convocation of the General Meeting of Shareholders, the annual securities report, and the Corporate Governance Report.
+The status of concurrent positions held by the Outside Directors at other companies is disclosed annually through the Notice of Convocation of the General Meeting of Shareholders, the Annual Securities Report, and the Corporate Governance Report.

-Managing directors do not hold concurrent posts as executives at other listed companies and are able to concentrate on their duties as directors.
+Managing directors do not hold concurrent posts as executives at other listed companies and are able to concentrate on their duties as Directors.

 [Supplementary Principle 4.11.3]